 Release Modification

 Release 3.2 This command was introduced.

 Release 3.5.0 This command was supported in the following configuration modes:

-IGMP interface configuration
+• IGMP interface configuration

 MLD interface configuration

-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.